LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ## Generalising About the World from Data

-Last week we revisited a familiar sort of statistics: descriptive.
+Last time, we revisited a familiar sort of statistics: descriptive.
 But we also learned how to conduct these statistics using `R`.
 Today, we learn the other main branch of statistics: inferential.

 Whereas descriptive statistics are concerned with summarising and describing your data, **inferential (or frequentist) statistics** are concerned with using the data to say something about the world in which we live.
 For example, we can make conclusions on body worn camera use in agencies across the country as a whole from data on only a handful of agencies.
 Using samples drawn from our population of interest, we can conduct statistical analyses to generalise to our lives and what we observe around us.